Coleman A. Young Municipal Center: Skyway

+An enclosed pedway over Randolph Street connects the CAYMC to the Millender Center, though entering the CAYMC from this side is restricted to employees.
+Anyone can exit the CAYMC this way, and there's also a stairway to the ground just next to the CAYMC accessible to anyone.

 Statue

 The Spirit of Detroit, a 25 ft tall bronze statue by sculptor Marshall Fredericks, is located at the Courts Tower's marble wall element.
 As one of Detroit's most easily identifiable landmarks, a sketch of the statue appears as the central element of most of the logos of Detroit's city departments and services.

-When Detroit sports teams (the Red Wings, Pistons and Tigers) have been in contention for their league's championship, the statue has traditionally been outfitted with a huge version of the appropriate team's jersey.
+When Detroit sports teams (the Red Wings, Pistons, Lions, and Tigers) have been in contention for their league's championship, the statue has traditionally been outfitted with a huge version of the appropriate team's jersey.